Pan dulce: Conchas ("shells")

-Cuernos (horns)
+Cuernos ("horns")

-Cuernos (horns) are a Mexican pastry that is known for their horn-like shape.
+Cuernos ("horns") are a Mexican pastry that is known for its horn-like shape.
 This pastry has garnered many comparisons to the French croissant.

 Empanadas (turnovers)

-Empanadas (turnovers) are a pastry more commonly served in Cuba and South America but also have a place in Mexican cuisine.
+Empanadas are a turnover more commonly served in Cuba and South America but also have a place in Mexican cuisine.
 They are filled with meat or other ingredients such as cheese or vegetables of different sorts.
 They are also filled with fruit such as pumpkin or apple.